TensorSpeech/TensorFlowASR/README.md

 After converting to tflite, the tflite model is like a function that transforms directly from an **audio signal** to **unicode code points**, then we can convert unicode points to string.

 See [tflite_convertion](./docs/tutorials/tflite.md)

-1. Then the `.tflite` model is ready to be deployed

 ## Pretrained Models